 - You need to make sure that correct patient information

-- You need to make sure that it is an error free diagnosis or point-of-service code is entered into medical billing software
+- You need to make sure that it is an error-free diagnosis or point-of-service code is entered into medical billing software

 - You need to make sure that the treatment and diagnosis codes match properly

-- Conduct Workflow Analysis which includes the accounts receivable (AR) process, billing/expenses, supply costs, sales prospecting and closing, denials, utilization review and, staffing.
+- Conduct Workflow Analysis which includes the accounts receivable (AR) process, billing/expenses, supply costs, sales prospecting, and closing, denials, utilization review and, staffing.

-Fill in the gaps by understanding the underlying reasons for claim denials, remember services not covered, medical necessity not established, prior authorization not obtained, claims filed incorrectly, supporting documentation missing, timely filing, etc. Investing time into the denial management strategy can minimize the impact on the medical billing practice.
+Fill in the gaps by understanding the underlying reasons for claim denials, remember services not covered, a medical necessity not established, prior authorization not obtained, claims filed incorrectly, supporting documentation missing, timely filing, etc. Investing time into the denial management strategy can minimize the impact on the medical billing practice.

 Making an effort to reduce the amount of denied claims will require additional effort as the direct cause can be slightly more difficult to sniff out.
 Once workflows are assigned to process denied and rejected claims separately, the bottom line of that organization will improve immediately.